Real deep tissue bodywork

 Cost, location and booking

-It is not cheap, but then you do not get a" cheap treatment" either.
+Treatments are not cheap, but then you do not get a "cheap treatment" either.
 I studied really hard to develop my knowledge of anatomy.
 I worked really hard on thousands of bodies to develop my skills and my technique.
 And most importantly I work really, really hard when I massage you.

-Over the years I have treated several celebrities and quite a few household name billionaires, so believe me I know what I do and I am used to demanding clients who had massage with the best around the world.
+Over the years I have treated several celebrities and quite a few household name billionaires, so, believe me, I know what I'm doing and I am used to demanding clients who had massage with the best around the world.

 To ensure I offer a good service to everyone and keep a healthy practice, all sessions must be prepaid at the time the booking is made.
-A full-fee 72-hour cancellation policy applies.
+A full-fee 48-hour cancellation policy applies (72 hours for 90' or 120' sessions).
 Late arrival will mean treatment may have to be reduced accordingly.
 Only exception to this cancellation policy is emergency hospitalisation.

 I do not pretend to cure any diseases and my massage is not aimed to replace medical care.